This post may contain affiliate links. Please read our disclosure policy.

 - Meatballs will brown more on darker colored unlined baking sheets, but I prefer the easier clean-up of lining them with parchment paper or foil!

-- If you find that they're falling apart as they cook, try the baking method or, when pan frying, coat them lightly in flour first to get a little crust and to prevent them sticking to the skillet.
+- If you find that they’re falling apart as they cook, try the baking method or, when pan frying, coat them lightly in flour first to get a little crust and to prevent them sticking to the skillet.
+A properly pre-heated skillet will help prevent them from sticking.

 Tools for this recipe